Bharadwaj204/ReachInbox-Onebox-AI/DEPLOYMENT.md

 ## Notes

-1. The application requires persistent connections to email servers, which may not work well with Heroku's ephemeral filesystem.
+1. The application requires persistent connections to email servers, which may not work well with Render's ephemeral filesystem.
 2. Consider using a more suitable hosting platform for long-running applications with persistent connections.
 3. The free tier of Google Gemini API has rate limits that may affect email processing speed.